Introduction and Overview

 Students are generally limited to two witnesses on their behalf.
 Requests for witnesses to attend must be made at least one working day prior to the hearing.

 After the situation has been thoroughly reviewed, all persons except for the URB are excused.
 The URB fully discusses all issues relevant to the case and reaches a decision of responsibility when a simple majority agrees.
-Appropriate outcomes, if any, are recommended by the URB to the vice president for the student life.
+Appropriate outcomes, if any, are recommended by the URB to the Dean of Students.

 The Dean of Students, considering the recommendation of the URB, issues outcomes to the respondent(s), if any, within five full working days of the hearing.